davidjhendry/davidjhendry.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title:
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle: Associate Professor. <a href='https://sosc.hkust.edu.hk/'>Division of Social Science</a>. <a href='https://hkust.edu.hk/'>Hong Kong University of Science and Technology</a>.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: profile-starry-night-hk-cyberpunk.png # prof_pic.jpg
   image_circular: false # crops the image to make it circular
   more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>
+    <p> "Vincent van Gogh's Starry</p>
+    <p> Night, except the village is</p>
+    <p> a cyberpunk version of Hong Kong"</p>
+    <p> according to ChatGPT 5</p>

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false # includes a list of news items
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: false # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+You have reached the homepage of David J. Hendry.
+I am an associate professor in the <a href='https://sosc.hkust.edu.hk/'>Division of Social Science</a> at the <a href='https://hkust.edu.hk/'>Hong Kong University of Science and Technology</a>.
+I received my PhD from the <a href='https://pol.illinois.edu/'>Department of Political Science</a> at the <a href='https://illinois.edu/'>University of Illinois</a>.
+Previously, I was a postdoc at the <a href='https://csap.yale.edu/'>Center for the Study of American Politics</a> in the <a href='https://isps.yale.edu/'>Institution for Social and Policy Studies</a> at <a href='https://www.yale.edu/'>Yale University</a>, an assistant professor in the <a href='https://ps.au.dk/en/'>Institut for Statskundskab (Department of Political Science)</a> at <a href='https://international.au.dk/'>Aarhus University</a>, and an assistant professor in the <a href='https://www.lse.ac.uk/methodology'>Department of Methodology</a> at the <a href='https://www.lse.ac.uk/'>London School of Economics and Political Science</a>.
+In visiting capacities, I was also previously affiliated with the <a href='https://devcms.yonsei.ac.kr/isgsen/index.do'>Institute of State Governance Studies</a> at <a href='https://www.yonsei.ac.kr/en_sc/index.do'>Yonsei University</a> and the <a href='https://www.mju.ac.kr/us/3632/subview.do'>Department of Political Science and Diplomacy</a> at <a href='https://www.mju.ac.kr/us/index.do'>Myongji University</a>.

+My research interests are eclectic.
+Most broadly, I am primarily motivated by a desire to understand how social interactions lead to broad social and political changes, using perspectives from a wide variety of disciplines.
+I examine questions concerning racial and ethnic politics, political psychology, political communication, cultural evolution, social contagion, and statistical methodology, among others.
+To do so, I employ a variety of methodological approaches, combining laboratory, field, and survey experiments, psychophysiological measurement, observational research, machine learning, and computational simulations.
+In my methodological research, I have focused primarily on event history/survival analysis methods and reproducibility.

+Here you will find links to my research and teaching pages, as well as my curriculum vitae.
+Please feel free to reach out to me about anything, particularly opportunities for research collaboration.